refact0r/personal/src/content/blog/optimizing-sveltekit/+optimizing-sveltekit.md

 ## conclusion

 There are still a few things I'd like to do, such as setting more detailed `sizes` attributes on all images and eventually using the `<enhanced:img>` component.
 But for now, I'm happy with the performance of my site.

+All the source code is available on [GitHub](https://github.com/refact0r/personal).

 I hope this post has been helpful or at least interesting.
 If you have any feedback, feel free to [contact me](/contact).